I feel morally conflicted.

 That's already a problem though.
 Kids in Marin can get pot easier than they can get alcohol.
 Prop 64 would regulate it.
 Colorado has not seen an increase in youth use.

 But that might be because access is already so easy.

 If we educate them right, though.
 It's estimated to bring in $1 billion dollars a year eventually.
 A portion of that will go to education.

 Also, think about all the other negatives we'll be eliminating.

 Drug crimes often disproportionately affect black and Latino men, and lower socioeconomic people.

 That's great.
 But Prop 47 from a while ago already reduced the prison population for non-violent, non-serious drug offenses.
-Less than 0.3% of the prison population is in because of pot offenses, and that's probably pot + something else.
+Less than 0.3% of the prison population is in because of drugs, and that's probably drugs + something else.